Last updated November 9, 2020

 I made some money when I sold my house in the US a few years ago.
 There was some equity in the house and the title company called me to figure out where they should wire the money.
 When I tried to set up the wire to my account in Singapore, the lady I was working with became very confused.

-When we at Nomad Capitalist tell people to go where they’re treated best, it often means doing much less banking inside the United States.
+When I tell people to go where they’re treated best, it often means doing much less banking inside the United States.
 It means going to places where institutions will understand what it is you’re trying to do.

 And make sure that once you get there, you remember how much their perception of you and your appearance matters.